LynetteGao/639-project/pages/result.md

 In order to better understand the effect of each convolution layer, we decided to visualize the activation maps which capture the the result of applyting the filters to the input.

+We can see that the result of applying the filters in the first convolutional layer is a lot of versions of the facial image with different features highlighted.
+For example, some highlight lines, other focus on the general foreground features or the detailed features, like eyes and mouths.

 ![](https://github.com/LynetteGao/639-project/blob/LynetteGao-main-page/pages/layer1.png?raw=true)

+In the second main blocks(image below), we can see that as we progress deeper into the model, the feature maps show less and less detail.
+This pattern was to be expected, as the model abstracts the features from the image into more general concepts that can be used to make a classification.
+However, we generally lose the ability to interpret these deeper feature maps, which is one of the drawbacks of deep learning models.

 ![](https://github.com/LynetteGao/639-project/blob/LynetteGao-main-page/pages/layer2.png?raw=true)